pagkly/Zed/Investopedia3/Distribution Yield.md

 ## Capital Gains and Distribution Yield

-Mutual funds and ETFs usually issue [capital gains](https://www.investopedia.com/terms/c/capitalgain.asp) distributions on an annual basis.
+Mutual funds and ETFs usually issue [[capital gains]](https://www.investopedia.com/terms/c/capitalgain.asp) distributions on an annual basis.
 These distributions represent the net trading profits realized during the year, which are divided into long-term and short-term gains.
 A distribution yield calculated using either of these payments has the potential to reflect an inaccurate annualized return.

 For example, calculating the yield based on a long-term capital gain distribution greater than monthly interest payments results in a distribution yield higher than the amount paid to investors over the preceding year.
 On the other hand, a calculation using a capital gains distribution less than monthly interest payments results in a lower-than-actual distribution yield.

 ## SEC Yield Vs. Distribution Yield

-Investors often consider and compare the [SEC yield](https://www.investopedia.com/terms/s/secyield.asp), also known as the 30-day yield, with distribution yield while making an investment decision.
+Investors often consider and compare the [[SEC yield]](https://www.investopedia.com/terms/s/secyield.asp), also known as the 30-day yield, with distribution yield while making an investment decision.
 While both estimates are estimates of bond returns, they are calculated differently.
 The SEC yield is an annualized figure based on returns over the most recent 30-day period.
 As outlined above, distribution yields are calculated taking into account returns over a 12-month period.

 Opinions between analysts and investors are split over which yield is better to evaluate investment returns.
 Proponents of the SEC yield point to the fact that calculations for distribution yield vary between bond funds, making it an unreliable indicator of performance.
 Meanwhile, calculations for the SEC yield are standardized and determined by a centralized agency.
 Because it is based on yields from trailing periods, the distribution yield is also considered to be an inaccurate representation of current economic circumstances.
 According to Vanguard, the SEC yield approximates after-expenses yield an investor would receive yearly assuming bonds are held till maturity and income is reinvested.

 But bonds are rarely held till maturity by a majority of investors.
 For the most part, they are traded in the open market where conditions are constantly in a state of flux due to external circumstances.
-In [a 2008 note](https://www.morningstar.com/articles/240053/what-danger-lurks-behind-a-bond-funds-yield.html) discussing the importance of bond yields, research firm Morningstar made the case that 12-month yields offer a "more accurate picture" than the SEC yield because it accounts for 12 distinct dividend payments reflecting the bond's performance under a variety of different circumstances.
+In [[a 2008 note]](https://www.morningstar.com/articles/240053/what-danger-lurks-behind-a-bond-funds-yield.html) discussing the importance of bond yields, research firm Morningstar made the case that 12-month yields offer a "more accurate picture" than the SEC yield because it accounts for 12 distinct dividend payments reflecting the bond's performance under a variety of different circumstances.

 ## Example of Distribution Yield